ishanpranav/spotted/README.md

 ## Research topics

-- (2 points) **Use a CSS framework.** I will use the Bootstrap CSS framework and customize the themes using Sass variables.
-Bootstrap is a frontend CSS and JavaScript framework that will ease the burden of creating custom styles.
-It ensures responsive, friendly rendering on desktop and mobile devices.
+### Minimum required research topics

+- (6 points) **Use a front-end framework**.
+I will use React in this project.
+A front-end web framework is natural because I will already be obtaining location information on the client-side.
+Rendering on the client-side means that location information can be communicated simply by using the server to provide API endpoints to the client.
-- (3 points) **Use build tools.** I will use Webpack to compile Sass.
+- (3 points) **Use build tools.** I will use Webpack to compile JSX for React.
   Webpack compiles (or rather tanspiles) code from higher-level web languages to lower-level ones.
-Since Bootstrap is written in Sass, customizing the theme variables will require Webpack's Sass support.
+Since React uses JSX, a JSX-to-ECMAScript compiler is required.
 - (2 points) **Integrate ESLint into your workflow.** I will integrate ESLint into the workflow using Webpack to automate linting.
 Since I am already using Webpack, I can add ESLint as a build step.
 This enforces code style throughout the development process.

-- (2 points) **Use a CSS preprocessor.** In order to customize Bootstrap, I will need a Sass preprocessor.
-As mentioned above, I'll use Webpack.
-Thus, Sass, ESLint, and Webpack will be one process.
+### Additional reseearch topics

-- (remaining 1 point) **Server-side JavaScript library.** I will use Passport for user authentication.
-The application requires authentication, and I'd rather use a third-party service than create an email-based handwritten version.
-At minimum, I plan to support Google accounts but may expand to Microsoft, GitHub, and other services.
+- **Server-side JavaScript library.** I will use Passport for user authentication.

 ## Initial prototype